miaisrael/ETL/README.md

 ### Load

 Once the dataframes were finalized, they were connected and loaded into the GA Election Database (ga_election_db) created in Postgresql, and formatted using pgAdmin 4.
 A total of eight tables were created in this database.
-Once the tables were created,
+Once the tables were created, the data from each dataframe was imported using SQLAlchemy.
+The code "pd.read_sql_query" was used to verify that the data loaded properly into each SQL table.
+Once all of the data was confirmed to have loaded correctly, a sample query was created using SQLAlchemy to demonstrate a possible use of the data, and demonstrate that the tables were appropriately connected within the database.
+The sample query is shows in the Election_Data_Cleaning notebook.

 The final collections included in this database are:
 Biden_2020